Disease Economics and Burden

 Diagnostic tests are rarely 100% accurate and many have significant shortcomings in their sensitivity and specificity.
 We are interested in developing latent class and Bayesian models to gain better estimates of the performance of diagnostic tests in a variety of situation, particularly in the absence of a gold standard.
 We are also interested in incorporating such diagnostic uncertainty into economic and transmission modelling in a stochastic approach.

 One Health has become a popular term used in a variety of contexts.
 In collaboration with a large European network we set out to study what this term encompasses and how the expectations that this term evokes in scientists and policy makers can be measured.
 We then developed an evaluation framework based on systems theory and are now studying the way systems thinking is adopted by stakeholders in various settings.
-We also work on a tool to engage citizens and scientists in co-producing action towards a better health of people, animals and ecosystems.
+We advise and facilitate workshops on implementation of inter- and transdisciplinary projects, system thinking, and integrated approaches to health more generally.

 Climate and Disease